2 more pre-school staff members test positive for COVID-19 in screening programme

 As a precautionary measure, ECDA has required pre-schools to issue a 14-day leave of absence for all children and staff who were recently in the schools at the same time as the staff who had tested positive.

-The agency sought the public's understanding about pre-school staff members who have been tested positive for COVID-19.
+The agency sought the public's understanding about pre-school staff members who have tested positive for COVID-19.

 "As infections can be very mild or asymptomatic (i.e. no visible symptoms), the preschool staff may not be aware that they were unwell," ECDA said.